Penrose-Library/PenroseLibrary-Web/content/post/2020-04-03-whitman-coronavirus-stories.md

 ---
 ID: 1411
-post_title: 'Whitman Coronavirus Stories: Documenting Our Lives during the COVID-19 Pandemic'
+title: 'Whitman Coronavirus Stories: Documenting Our Lives during the COVID-19 Pandemic'
 author: Ben Murphy
 post_excerpt: "The Whitman College and Northwest Archives is creating a digital archive of the Whitman community's experiences during the COVID-19 pandemic. "
 layout: post